jeog/TOSDataBridge/README_JAVA.md

     Long[] l =  block.getStreamSnapshotLongs(item,topic);
     DateTimePair<Long>[] ll = block.getStreamSnanshotLongsWithDateTime(item,topic);

 StreamSnapshotFromMarker(...) calls provide client code a guarantee that it won't miss data between calls, assuming the 'marker' doesn't hit the back of the stream, becoming 'dirty'.
 The standard call will throw once the stream becomes 'dirty' to indicate old data has been dropped and the guarantee has been broken.
 Use the 'IgnoreDirty' versions, or keep the marker moving, to prevent the exception from being thrown.
+(See python and C/C++ docs for a complete explanation.)

 ##### Connect to Native Library